 - Detailed – each time entry will be listed as an individual line item

 - Grouped – group hours by project, user, or date (and further subgroup project, user, date, or description)

-- Choose if you wish to round imported time
+Now, choose if you wish to round imported time and click Import to complete the process.

 Import will take all time entries that match the chosen date range and selected project.

-You can set time rounding option in workspace settings.
+You can set time rounding option in the Workspace settings.
 When you round time, each individual time entry is rounded (and not just the final total).

 You can only import time entries that are both uninvoiced and billable.

 After the import is done, invoice items will be automatically populated and all appropriate time entries will be automatically marked as invoiced.
 This will happen even if a time entry is approved.